LA MAPPA DELLE GUIDE

 Biblioteca Reale Un Leonardo ormai anziano, con una lunga e folta barba, lo sguardo accigliato rivolto a destra, fa capolino da un foglio talmente deteriorato, al punto da essere esposto al pubblico solo raramente.Questo ... >itinerari

-In the difficult task of visiting Rome in one day, the Vatican cannot be missed, seeing the Basilica of Saint Peter with its masterpieces by Michelangelo, Bernini, Canova, etc., but, above all, the Vatican ... >
+Day 1 The morning of the first day can be dedicated to the Vatican to see the Basilica of Saint Peter with masterpieces by Michelangelo, Bernini, Canova, etc., but, above all, the Vatican Museums (it is ... >